 Annual Statistical Reports (ASR): this series contains reviews of mineral production in Ontario.
-Most publications in this series were issued from 1970 to 1978.
+Publications in this series were issued from 1970 to 1978, and from 2010.

 Geoscience Data Inventory Folios (including Geological Data Inventory Folios) (GDIF): this series, initiated in 1982, summarizes all exploration data for specific townships or National Topographic System (NTS) areas.
 Each folio consists of tabulated data and one or more maps.
 The series replaces the “Data Series” maps that were released within the Preliminary (P) Map series.
 The most recent folio was issued in 1994.

 Guidebooks (including Geological Guidebooks) (GB): guidebooks are informative and colourful guides to the geology, physiography and scenery of specific areas of the province.